 2. No Action On New Findings

-A survey conducted by CMO Council and RedPoint Global indicated that marketers struggle to take advantage of their existing data to enhance experiences.
+A survey conducted by the CMO Council and RedPoint Global indicated that marketers struggle to take advantage of their existing data to enhance experiences.
 Although 42% of marketers have employed more than ten solutions in data, marketing, etc., only 3% are confident about their data and systems being cohesively connected.

 This is concerning because this data can provide valuable insights into customer behaviour and preferences.
 Failure to act on this data could result in an ineffective marketing approach.